Skip to main content

 LDFLAGS="${LDFLAGS} ${DISABLE_LTO}"

-# Packages known to have compatibility issues with LTO
+# Packages incompatible with LTO

-# Still compile using Clang, but disable LTO
+# Still use Clang but disable LTO

 app-misc/jq no-lto.conf